 Lieutenant Kijé, based on a satirical novel by Yuri Tynyanov, tells the story of a soldier whose very existence was invented to keep his superiors out of trouble.
 The novel is set during the reign of Czar Paul I (r.
 1796-1801), who was notorious for his nitpicking devotion to military protocol and bureaucracy.
 When he was read a dispatch by one of his officers, the Czar mistakenly understood the words Poruchiki zhe… (The lieutenant, however…) as Poruchik Kizhe (Lieutenant Kijé).
 The Czar takes an interest in this “Kijé,” and his officers find it safer to play along than to correct their Czar.
 They construct a detailed life story for Kijé, eventually giving him a romance and a wedding.
 Their invention succeeds too well, however, and the Czar finally expresses a desire to meet this gallant young soldier.
 The officers safely kill off Kijé before the Czar suspects that he has been hoodwinked.

 Prokofiev’s suite contains some delightfully wry and witty music.
 One interesting bit of orchestration is his prominent use of a tenor saxophone, which replaces the baritone singer of the film score.
-The first movement, Birth of Kijé, introduces the oboe theme that represents Kijé himself.
+The first movement, Birth of Kijé, introduces the melancholy trumpet theme that represents Kijé himself.
 Most of the movement is a flashy and satirical military march, with a moment of mock-seriousness at the end.
 Romance portrays Kijé’s rather ponderous love affair, with a long solo for the saxophone and highly melodramatic pauses.
 The Wedding of Kijé opens with a kind of wedding-toast fanfare from the trombones, followed a sardonic polka-style wedding dance from the solo trumpet.
 After an opening drinking-song, the Troika depicts a rather frenzied ride in a traditional Russian three-horse sleigh.
-The closing lament, The Burial of Kije, opens with Kijé’s oboe theme, and continues with a suitably morose funeral march.
+The closing lament, The Burial of Kije, opens with Kijé’s theme, and continues with a suitably morose funeral march.
 Prokofiev mixes together several reminiscences of music from episodes in Kijé’s “life,” before ending with a final melancholy statement of his theme.

 Aram Khachaturian (1903-1976)